 The equal protection clause in the 14th amendment to the U.S. Constitution normally requires governments to treat people equally.
 However, this is not an absolute requirement.
-If a government has a valid objective that requires that it treat people differently, then it can discriminate against one or more groups either positively or negatively.
-Judge Tauro's ruling, and a later one by a bankruptcy court in California found that no valid objective existed, and therefore discrimination against LGBT persons expressed in the federal DOMA law made it unconstitutional.
+If a government has a valid objective that requires that it treat people differently, then it can discriminate either in favor of or against one or more groups.
+Judge Tauro's ruling, and a later one by a bankruptcy court in California found that no valid objective existed for the active discrimination against LGBT persons in Section 3 of the federal DOMA law.
+Thus it was unconstitutional.

-We have documented other events showing a movement towards equality during:
+We have documented other events showing a movement towards equality from month to month during:

-The rate of change towards marital equality and similar steps towards other equal treatments of LGBT individuals and couples does seem to have accelerated in recent years:
+The rate of change towards marital equality and similar steps towards other equal treatments of LGBT individuals and couples does seem to have accelerated since 2011.
+Consider the following :

-- Federal court declarations that the main section of the federal Defense of Marriage Act (DOMA) is unconstitutional,
+- Multiple federal court declarations that the main section of the federal Defense of Marriage Act (DOMA) is unconstitutional,

 - The availability of SSM in New York State in mid-2012,